You filled out a health insurance marketplace application last year.

 In some cases, documents will be requested to verify information.
 Some of those documents can be your income information, citizenship status, and dependent changes.

-5. Try to use the same login information that you used last year.
+5. Try to use the same login information that you used last year on the health insurance marketplace.

-If you’ve put in a health insurance market place application in the past, you’ll want to try to use the same login information you used previously.
+If you’ve put in a health insurance market place application in the past, you’ll want to try to use the same login information you used previously to log into the federal government’s secure website.

 Using the same login information will speed up the process.
-The Healthcare.gov portal saves some of your information, so you won’t have to enter everything all over again.
+The federal government fun Healthcare.gov portal saves some of your information, so you won’t have to enter everything all over again.
+It will also keep you from having to deal with the marketplace call center, which can involve long wait times due to the volume of calls it experiences during open enrollment.

 What Information does Health Insurance Market Place Application Store?